feixue94/imp-release/README.md

 ## BibTeX Citation

-If you use any ideas from the paper or code from this repo, please consider citing:
+If you use any ideas from the paper or code in this repo, please consider citing:

 ```
 @inproceedings{xue2022imp,